How to transfer a drawdown pension

 Learn how to transfer a drawdown pension seamlessly with our guide, which includes useful steps for a smooth pension transfer.

-Learn how you can transfer 75% of your pension to a drawdown pension plan and how this could benefit you in retirement.
+Learn how to transfer a drawdown pension plan to another provider and how this could affect your retirement.

 What is a drawdown pension?

-It’s worth talking to a financial adviser before deciding how to access your pension (you can choose a few of the above rather than one) so you don’t end up with a hefty and avoidable tax bill.
+It’s worth talking to a financial adviser before deciding how to access your pension so you don’t end up with a hefty and avoidable tax bill.

+You have several options, and the most suitable will depend on your circumstances.
 The primary benefit of a drawdown pension over other pension income strategies is its flexibility.
 You can withdraw funds from your drawdown pension as and when you need them.
+Read more about drawdown pensions in our guide here.

 What do I need to consider when transferring my drawdown pension?

-Before you transfer the remaining savings in your pension into a drawdown account, you should weigh all of your options.
+Before you transfer the remaining savings in your pension to another provider you should weigh all of your options.

 In particular, you should consider the fees, tax implications, and potential loss of benefits.